torproject/onionbalance/docs/design.md

 introduction the client will have created an onion service circuit to one of the available onion services instances and can then begin communicating as normally along that circuit.

+## Limitations

+For a list of Onionbalance limitations, check the [Security Overview page](security.md).